Google Trusted Stores Merchant Guidelines

 - returning the broken item by following the Merchant’s Return Policy; however the customer shall not be required to pay for return shipping or any restocking fee.

-Merchants must initiate the refund within the following time limits:
+Merchants must initiate the refund to the customer in a timely manner.

-All refunds must be made by the Merchant via the customer’s original form of payment.
-To prove a refund has been issued, Google requires:
+All refunds must be made by the Merchant via the customer’s original form of payment, unless as otherwise agreed to by the customer.

 No Change of Address

 Due to fraud risk, Merchants are advised not to permit consignee re-routing of packages during transit.
 If a package is re-routed and a customer claims it was not received, Google may assume the package was not received (even if the shipping report indicates delivery, including a signature by the consignee), and the Merchant may be held responsible for replacement cost or a full refund.